-The above list of books is technically known as the "canon" of Holy Scriptures.
-The Canon is the set of books recognized by the Church to be inspired or of divine origin.
+The above list of books is technically known as the "canon" of the Holy Scriptures.
+The Canon is the set of books recognized by the Church as inspired or of divine origin.
 It is called “canon” (meaning “rule” or “standard”) because the sacred books, together with Sacred Tradition and the teachings of the Church, contain the rule of faith for every Catholic.
-Since the books in the Canon are recognized by the Church to be of divine origin, they are distinguished from, and are valued more highly than, all other religious books, including those written by the Church Fathers.
+Since the books in the Canon are recognized by the Church to be of divine origin, they are distinguished from and valued more highly than all other religious books, including those written by the Church Fathers.

-During the early centuries of the Christian era many books were composed that appear to have been written also by the Apostles, or that seemed to be of divine origin, but were really of purely human origin.
+Many books were written during the early centuries of the Christian era that appeared to have been written also by the Apostles or that appeared to be of divine origin but were actually of purely human origin.
 Drawing from its Sacred Tradition and under the guidance of the Holy Spirit, the Church did not recognize these books as inspired, as evidenced by the fact that they were never universally used in liturgy or public worship.
-These books were therefore called the Apocrypha (which means “hidden”) because they were excluded or hidden from public worship.
-To see some examples of these Apocryphal books, click the button below:
+These books were, therefore, called the Apocrypha (which means “hidden”) because they were excluded or hidden from public worship.
+To see some examples of these apocryphal books, click the button below:

 THE OLD TESTAMENT CANON

-In the Catholic tradition the Old Testament contains 46 “inspired” books, most of which were originally written in Hebrew.
-It has all the books of the old Hebrew Bible, plus 7 more: Tobias (in Aramaic), Judith, Wisdom (in Greek), Ecclesiasticus, Baruch, and 1 and 2 Machabees (also in Greek).
-In contrast, the Old Testament found in the Protestant bibles contains only 39 books, because the Protestants decided to adopt the canon of Judaism which only has 39 books.
-Protestants regarded the 7 additional books of the Catholic Church as “apocryphal” (or books of doubtful authenticity).
+In the Catholic tradition, the Old Testament contains 46 “inspired” books, most of which were originally written in Hebrew.
+It has all the books of the old Hebrew Bible plus seven more: Tobit (in Aramaic), Judith, Wisdom (in Greek), Sirach, Baruch, and 2 Maccabees (also in Greek).
+In contrast, the Old Testament found in the Protestant Bibles contains only 39 books because the Protestants decided to adopt the canon of Judaism, which only has 39 books.
+Protestants regarded the seven additional books of the Catholic Church as “apocryphal” (or books of doubtful authenticity).
 But Catholics do not call these books “apocryphal” because they also regard them as inspired; instead, they refer to them as “deuterocanonical" (or "second canon") books.

-Note that, in addition to the deuterocanonical books, there are in the Catholic tradition also Greek additions to some of the Hebrew books, such as Baruch Chapter 6 (otherwise known as the "Letter to Jeremiah"), Daniel 3:24-90, Daniel 13 ("Susanna") and Daniel 14 ("Bel and the Dragon").
-These, too, which were not in the original Hebrew Bible, are excluded from the Protestant Bible, but are included as "inspired" books in the Catholic Bible.
+Note that, in addition to the deuterocanonical books, there are in the Catholic tradition also Greek additions to some of the Hebrew books, such as Baruch Chapter 6 (otherwise known as the "Letter to Jeremiah"), Daniel 3:24–90, Daniel 13 ("Susanna"), Daniel 14 ("Bel and the Dragon"), and Esther 11–16 (Vulgate).
+These, too, which were not in the original Hebrew Bible, are excluded from the Protestant Bible but are included as "inspired" texts in the Catholic Bible.

 But why does the Jewish Bible not have the same number of books as the Septuagint?
-Isn’t the Septuagint supposed to be just a Greek translation only of the Hebrew Bible that the Jews used?
+Isn’t the Septuagint supposed to be just a Greek translation of the Hebrew Bible that the Jews used?
 Indeed, but toward the end of A.D.
-100, the Jewish Rabbis began to be dissatisfied with the Septuagint.
+100, the Jewish rabbis began to be dissatisfied with the Septuagint.
 The Greek text seemed to them to be very “un-Jewish."
-Also, they did not like the Greek Bible because it was the Bible that the Christians were using.
-So, they adopted a policy to include in the Jewish canon only Hebrew books, and those books that were originally written in Hebrew.
-Since at that time the Jewish Rabbis could not find the original Hebrew texts for the additional “deuterocanonical” books in the Septuagint, they assumed that these books were not originally written in Hebrew but in Greek.
-So, they deleted them from the Jewish Canon.
+Also, they did not like the Greek Bible because it was the Bible that the Apostles and the early Christians were using.
+So, they adopted a policy to include in the Jewish canon only Hebrew books and those books that were originally written in Hebrew.
+Because the Jewish rabbis could not find the original Hebrew texts for the additional "deuterocanonical" books in the Septuagint at the time, they assumed that these books were originally written in Greek rather than Hebrew.
+As a result, they were removed from the Jewish canon.
 It is not certain whether the original edition of the Septuagint (no longer extant) contained 39 or 46 books.
-What is certain is that the Old Testament found in the earliest extant copies of the Greek Bible – the Sinaitic and the Vatican Manuscripts – include the deuterocanonical books.
-Also, with the discovery of the Dead Sea scrolls at Qumran, fragments and copies of some of the disputed deuterocanonical books in their original Hebrew and Aramaic languages – particularly Tobias (4Q200 and 4Q196-199), Ecclesiasticus (2Q18) and Baruch 6 (otherwise known as the Letter of Jeremias) – were also found, which greatly weakened both the Jewish and Protestant position for excluding them.
-It is clear that the so-called “Hebrew bible” possessed by the Rabbis was not only incomplete, but that it was not, up to the beginning of the second century B.C., a fixed set of books, but a growing collection of scrolls to which more scrolls were being added as history progressed.
+What is certain is that the Old Testament found in the earliest extant copies of the Greek Bible—the Sinaitic and the Vatican Manuscripts—includes the deuterocanonical books.
+Also, with the discovery of the Dead Sea scrolls at Qumran, fragments and copies of some of the disputed deuterocanonical books in their original Hebrew and Aramaic languages—particularly Tobit (4Q200 and 4Q196–199), Sirach (2Q18), and Baruch 6 (otherwise known as the Letter of Jeremiah)—were also found, which greatly weakened both the Jewish and Protestant position for excluding them.
+It is clear that the so-called “Hebrew Bible” possessed by the rabbis was not only incomplete but that it was not, up to the beginning of the second century B.C., a fixed set of books but a growing collection of scrolls, to which more scrolls were being added as history progressed.